-It doesn’t matter whether you are signed up on Twitter or not; you can undertake a detailed inquiry in the endless stream of tweets by making use of Twitter’s Advanced Search.
+It doesn’t matter whether you are signed up on Twitter or not; you can undertake a detailed inquiry in the endless stream of tweets by using Twitter Advanced Search.
 This golden feature does not require a login to be accessible, and it takes very little time to learn the tricks to make your Twitter search remarkably effective.
 Also learn about how you can schedule Tweets to make your Twitter more organized.

 If you are looking to generate leads on Twitter, you can do so effectively using the advanced search option.
 With 328 million active monthly users, Twitter is a platform that is full of potential for generating genuine leads.
 There are quite amazing opportunities, particularly for brands that want to interact with their followers and customers.